carusocv/AcrylWeather/README.md

 Otherwise I would've probably built out more diretories for the supporting methods, as well as testing files.

-Notes, the first time you run the application, you will need to sign in via Google.
+Note, the first time you run the application, you will need to sign in via Google.
 Upon successfull authentication, a `token.json` file will be created.

+Also please ensure you are not running anything on `:8080` prior to running this application.

 **This project and all work is by Chris Caruso and has been shared with Acryl Data as a coding challenge**